obophenotype/bio-attribute-ontology/docs/oba-release-sop.md

 - Open in Protege some of the OBA release artefacts and check for any potential errors.
 For example, check if there are any unsatisfiable classes in `oba.obo`.

-GitHub imposes some size constraints.
-The size of all the OBA artefacts exceeds the GitHub imposed size limit, but you can attach all the release artefacts as binary files to the release product.

 - Create a pull request and get another pair of eyes to review it.
 - Merge your `release-202X-XX-XX` branch into the master branch once approved by a reviewer and all the automatic quality control checks passed.